-24. Prior to any phase of development commencing, excluding demolition, no development approved by this planning permission shall take place until such time as details in relation to the management of surface water on site during construction of the development has been submitted to, and approved in writing by the Local Planning Authority.
-The development shall be carried out in full accordance with the approved details.
+24. Prior to any phase of development commencing, excluding demolition, no development approved by this planning permission shall take place until such time as details in relation to the management of surface water on site during construction for that phase of the development has been submitted to, and approved in writing by the Local Planning Authority.
+The development of that phase shall be carried out in full accordance with the approved details.